porres/pd-else/README.md

 ### Downloading ELSE:

 ​	You can get ELSE from https://github.com/porres/pd-else/releases - where all releases are available, but ELSE is also found via Pd's external manager (In Pd, just go for Help => Find Externals and search for 'else').
 In any case, you should download the folder to a place Pd automatically searches for, and the common place is the ~/documents/pd/externals folder.

-​	Note that since version 1.0-0 beta 28,  the downloads of ELSE also contain a "live eletronics tutorial" as part of the package (as mentioned above).
-Look for the 'live-electronics-tutorial' folder inside it and also check its README on how to install it.

-​	Instructions on how to build ELSE are provided below.
+Instructions on how to build ELSE are provided below.